 - Student interest can be demonstrated in various ways, including: explanation of how the proposed course(s) fits into the degree plan; data on course enrollments for pre-requisite courses; proposed course typically has a waitlist; student survey results; and academic advisors have provided information on interest based on interactions with advisees

-- offer a rigorous academic experience which is enhanced and enriched by the host location (coursework is closely associated with location or host university’s strengths; program ties location to coursework)
+- offer a rigorous academic experience which is enhanced and enriched by the host location (coursework is closely associated with location or host university’s strengths; program ties location to coursework) and follows the university’s credit and contact hour guidelines

 - have a clear and strong tie to the sponsoring department